apify/apify-docs/sources/legal/old/general-terms-and-conditions-2022.md

 ---
 title: Apify General Terms and Conditions October 2022
-description: Outdated general terms and conditions that governed the use of Apify website, platform and services until April 2024.
+description: Outdated general terms and conditions that governed the use of Apify website, platform and services until May 2024.
-sidebar_position: 1
 category: legal
 slug: /old/general-terms-and-conditions-october-2022
 ---